-Soong Swee Koon Chief Operating Officer/Executive Director Experience & expertise Soong Swee Koon is a Malaysian resident and is 62 years old.
-He is a qualified engineer and holds qualifications in Steam Engineers Certificate of Competency (First Grade).
-Soong Swee Koon started his career in power generation with Perak Hydro Electric Power Company (UK firm) in 1974.
-In the following years, he trained and specialised in power generation, Hydro and Steam Thermal Power Plants, and in the field maintenance and workshop overhaul of Cummins Diesel Engines and generators.
-From 1980 to1996, he worked as an engineer in United Plantations Bhd.
-The palm oil mill under Mr Soong's management was the winner of the Anugerah Award for Best Palm Oil Mill in Malaysia (2nd Place from year 1990- 1995).
-From 1996 to 2010, Mr Soong served as senior engineer, technical advisor, project manager and regional consultant to a number of energy companies.
-Mr. Soong joined his current company, MHC Plantations Bhd, in 2010 and is currently the Chief Operating Officer of MHC Plantations Bhd.
-Other current directorships None Former directorships in last 3 years None Special responsibilities Chief Operating Officer Interest in shares None Lee Chong Hoe Non-Executive Director Experience & expertise Lee Chong Hoe (Billy Lee) is a Malaysian resident and is 52 years old.
+Soong Swee Koon is a qualified engineer and holds a Malaysian Steam Engineers' Certificate of Competency (First Grade).

+He started his career in power generation with Perak Hydro Electric Power Company (UK firm) in 1974.
+In the following years, he trained and specialised in power generation, hydro and steam thermal power plants, and field maintenance and workshop overhaul of Cummins Diesel Engines and Generators.
+From 1980 to 1996, he worked as an oil mill engineer in United Plantations Bhd.
+The palm oil mill under Mr Soong's management was the winner of the Award for Best Palm Oil Mill in Malaysia (2nd Place from year 1990- 1995).

+From 1996 to 2010, Mr Soong served as senior engineer, technical advisor, project manager and regional consultant to a number of power generation related companies.
+Mr. Soong joined his current company, MHC Plantations Bhd, in 2010 and is currently its Chief Operating Officer.

+Other current directorships

+None

+Former directorships in last 3 years

+None

+Special responsibilities

+Chief Operating Officer

+Interest in shares

+None

+Lee Chong Hoe

+Non-Executive Director, Aged 54

 Billy Lee graduated from Monash University, Australia with a double degree in Economics (majoring in Accounting) and Law in 1988.
 After completing his legal practical training course in Leo Cussen Institute of Melbourne, he was admitted to the Supreme Court of Victoria in 1989.
 He worked in Price Waterhouse Tax Services in Melbourne whereby he carried out research on the merger of family investment trusts and presented a paper on the Australian Budget 1989.
 Billy Lee then joined Peat Marwick Tax Services for a year in 1990 and later decided to chamber in Messrs Albar Zulkifly & Yap.
 Upon admission to the Malaysian Bar, Billy Lee commenced practice in Messrs Oon Kong & Lee in August 1991 and later continued in Messrs Lee Choon Wan & Co in June 1992.
 He has been involved in the listing of a number of public listed companies and privatisation projects.
 In March 1997, he joined Messrs Lee, Perrara & Tan.
 He is currently a partner at Teh & Lee, advocates and solicitors.

 Other current directorships

-None Former directorships in last 3 years None Special responsibilities None

-Information on Directors (continued):

-·

-Interest in shares None

-Michelle Siew Yee Lee Non-Executive Director

-Experience & expertise Michelle Siew Yee Lee is an Australian resident and is 38 years old.

-She graduated from Monash University, Australia with a Bachelor of Business (Accounting) in 2003 and enrolled in the Chartered Accountant program, after which she worked as an accountant for several years.

-Michelle's first employment was with a legal firm in Brisbane called MF Lyons and Associates, where she worked from 2004 to 2005.
-She then worked as a Project Accountant in Brisbane with Bechtel Australia Pty Ltd from 2005 to 2007.
-Her last employment was with Centro Properties Group in Melbourne as a Property Accountant from 2007 to 2009.
-Currently, she is actively involved in community work while serving her family.

-Other current directorships None
+None

 Former directorships in last 3 years

+None

-adi None Special responsibilities
+Special responsibilities

-000 None
+None

-Interest in shares None
+Interest in shares

+None

-Jack Tian Hock Tan Non-Executive Director
+Jack Tian Hock Tan

+Non-Executive Director, Aged 68

-Experience & expertise Jack Tan has a Bachelor of Business Administration from University of Singapore (1973) and a Master of Applied Finance from Macquarie University (1995).
+Jack has a Bachelor of Business Administration from University of Singapore (1973) and a Master of Applied Finance from Macquarie University (1995).

 Jack Tan is an investment banker with 40 years' experience in the capital markets and finance sector in Australia and Malaysia.
-Jack has been instrumental in project acquisitions, evaluations and valuations and capital raisings including several public offerings on ASX.
+Jack has been instrumental in project acquisitions, evaluations and valuations, and capital raisings including several public offerings on the ASX.

 Jack was a founder director of Norton Goldfields Ltd, Rocklands Richfield Ltd, Orocobre Limited and Vietnam Emerging Capital Limited.

-\bigcirc Other current directorships
+Other current directorships

-None Former directorships in last 3 years
+None

-Former directorships in last 3 years None
+Former directorships in last 3 years

+Pearl Asia Limited

 Special responsibilities

+None